Components

 c() method

-console.log(player.c("pos")); // all related state to pos()
+console.log(player.c("pos")); // all the state exclusive to the pos() component

 Getting Tags